 Same sex marriage questions should be directed to the office of the Secretary of State in Carson City, Nevada at 800-992-0900 or at www.nvsos.gov

-Renewal of Vows in Las Vegas
+Certificate of Vow Renewal in Las Vegas

-This Marriage License Bureau is prohibited from issuing a new Marriage License to couples who are currently married.
+The Marriage License Bureau is prohibited from issuing a new Marriage License to couples who are currently married.
 Couples may renew their wedding vows at a church or a wedding chapel.
 You will need to contact those wedding chapels to see what information is required.

 |Las Vegas Marriage Bureau||Upcoming Vegas Events|